eunikehp/Amazon-Sales/README.md

 # Amazon-Sales

 This project is my first independent project.
 The aim of this project was to analyze the sales performance of Amazon.
-Some of the essentials questions for developing this project are related to the prices of products, discount, and rating.
+Some of the main questions for developing this project are related to the prices of products, discount, and rating.

 Dataset of this project was taken from https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset.
 It contains the data of 1K+ Amazon Product's Ratings and Reviews and the details listed on the official website of Amazon.